 This tent is too small to hold 2 people and their gear comfortably.

 Screen room provides a breezy place to sleep on hot nights.
 Durable floor.
 Includes a hinged door.
 Good headroom when set up.
 Also comes in a 10-person size.
 Airflow is good.
 Lots of room inside this tent.
-Does a good job of staying dry in the rain.
+Does a good job of keeping you dry in the rain.

 The set-up is not as intuitive as other tents on the market and it may take you a little longer to figure out the first time.